hjhuney/An-Intro-to-Scala/README.md

 # Part 2: Data Types

-A more exhausitve list of Scala data types can be found [here](https://www.tutorialspoint.com/scala/scala_data_types.htm).
-We'll focus on the most important ones, starting with integers.

 **Integers**

 Like Java, Scala uses integers and doubles.
 Open the command prompt and launch the spark-shell.
 Now, let’s input an integer into the shell.